File Bloat

 Canada

-Why is my Access database slow with multiple users?
-Usually because the backend still behaves like a single-user file.
-Splitting and narrowing data access fixes more than hardware upgrades.
+"Why is my Access database slow with multiple users?" — usually because the backend is still behaving like a single-user file.
+Splitting, indexing the right columns, and capping recordset width fixes more than any hardware upgrade ever will.

 Before → after